6 Steps to Set Up Your Oculus Rift with Unity in Less Than 10 Minutes [2021 Updated]

 Follow the screen instructions: click on the Asset Store tab (Window > Asset Store) and search for “Oculus Integration” at the top.

-Step 3: The Camera (OVRCameraRig and Main Camera)
+Step 4: Set Up The Camera (OVRCameraRig and Main Camera)

-In your Assets tab, navigate to OVR > Prefabs (or Oculus > VR > Prefabs).
+In your Assets tab, navigate to Oculus > VR > Prefabs.

-From the Prefabs folder, click and drag the OVRCameraRig into your scene.
+From there, click and drag the OVRCameraRig prefab into your scene.

 Now that we got the Main Camera out of the way, let’s set up our OVRCamera Rig.